Zorroh's Ultimate Gnar Guide 🦴

 Thornmail is another fantastic item for Gnar that is just very well rounded.
 It gives a decent bit of tankiness and just has really solid base stats.
 The Grevious Wounds passive is really nice for cutting the healing down from champs like Yone or Samira.
 Bramble Vest can be rushed as a component in laning phase and sat on for a long time.
 Really great well rounded item.

 Randuin's Omen is another great Armor option that gives a ton of bang for it's buck.
-It gives you 250HP and 80 Armor, making you insanely tanky into AD heavy teams if you pair it with Plated Steelcaps.
 The active slow is also great for peeling a fed carry off your carries in teamfights.
 I would reccomend building it every single game when the enemy team has atleast 4 AD champs.
 Great item.

 Maw of Malmortius is a bit more of a situational item than Wit's End but is still really solid.
 The shield it gives is great into teams with bursty magic damage dealers such as LeBlanc and Ahri.
 The stats the item gives are also very gold efficent making it a solid buy.
 The major downside to Maw is that the shield only blocks Magic damage, so it's not worth building into teams with only 1 or 2 Magic damage dealers usually.